SG1705211/Reversi-Game-Simulation/README.md

 # How to play the game.
 Compile the `Reversi.c` file using ```gcc Reversi.c -o Reversi.out``` and run the output file.
 # Game Rule
+You can skip this part if you are already familiar with the game.\
 Reversi is a strategy board game\
-On this game, you can either play front side or reverse-side, denoted by `O` (front) and `X`(reverse)\
+On this game, you can either play `front-side` or `reverse-side`, denoted by `O` (front) and `X`(reverse), and the first player will play reverse-side.\
-The game starts with reverse side piece, and the piece will be placed using command.\
-For example, if you want to place a piece on `(c,c)`, you can simply type `CC` (All cap)\
+All the placement of the piece is controled by typing the coordinates.\
+You can play in a position if, in any direction, you can trap more than one's opponent's piece with your existing pieces.\
-All the valid move for specific colour is denoted by `*` character.
+All the valid move for specific colour is denoted by `*` character.\
-To illustrate what is the valid move, considering the board:
+To illustrate this using an exmaple:
 ```
      a     b     c     d     e     f     g     h
    _____ _____ _____ _____ _____ _____ _____ _____